MAGALA-RICHARD/apsimNGpy/docs/api.rst

    Raised when the input provided is invalid or improperly formatted.

+.. class:: apsimNGpy.exceptionsModelNotFoundError

+   Raised when a specified model  cannot be found.

 .. class:: apsimNGpy.exceptionsNodeNotFoundError

    Raised when a specified model node cannot be found.

+.. class:: apsimNGpy.exceptionsTableNotFoundError

+   table not found error.

 apsimNGpy.manager.soilmanager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~